Yigityaldiz/SampleArt_backend/ARCHITECTURE.md

 SampleArt is a collaborative material sample catalog for designers, studios, and clients.
 It powers both web and iOS clients that organize material samples into shared collections, manage member access, and securely view/upload sample images.

-This backend exposes a REST API built with TypeScript and Express, uses Clerk for authentication, Prisma for data access, PostgreSQL for persistence, and AWS S3 for object storage.
-It includes role-based access controls at both the global user level (admin/user/viewer) and per-collection roles (Owner/Editor/Viewer) to enable secure collaboration.
+This backend exposes a REST API built with TypeScript and Express, uses AWS Cognito for authentication, Prisma for data access, PostgreSQL for persistence, and AWS S3 for object storage.
+It includes role-based access controls at both the global user level (admin/user/viewer/seller) and per-collection roles (Owner/Editor/Viewer) to enable secure collaboration.

 ## 2. Tech Stack